Moonstone And Opal

 21st Century and Contemporary Italian Beaded Necklaces

-Moonstone, Opal, Yellow Gold, 18k Gold
+Moonstone, Opal, 18k Gold, Yellow Gold

-Diamond, Moonstone, Opal, 14k Gold
+Diamond, Moonstone, Opal, Sapphire, Rainbow Moonstone, Yellow Gold

 2010s Artisan Drop Earrings

-Sapphire, Opal, Rainbow Moonstone, Gold, 18k Gold
+Opal, Rainbow Moonstone, Sapphire, Gold, 18k Gold

 21st Century and Contemporary American Contemporary Beaded Necklaces